eugnsp/library/index.md

 *Walter E. Brown* @ CppCon (2014)

 > Template metaprogramming has become an important part of a C++ programmer's toolkit.
 This talk will demonstrate state-of-the-art metaprogramming techniques, applying each to obtain representative implementations of selected standard library facilities.
-Along the way, we will look at `std::void_t`, a recently-proposed, extremely simple new new `<type_traits>` candidate whose use has been described by one expert as "highly advanced (and elegant), and surprising even to experienced template metaprogrammers."
+Along the way, we will look at `std::void_t`, a recently-proposed, extremely simple new new `&lt;type_traits&gt;` candidate whose use has been described by one expert as "highly advanced (and elegant), and surprising even to experienced template metaprogrammers."

 Watch at YouTube: [Part I](https://www.youtube.com/watch?v=Am2is2QCvxY) [Part II](https://www.youtube.com/watch?v=a0FliKwcwXE)